 Future Career Prospects

 The graduates are professionals in using creativity and arts in social and health fields.
 They are able to utilize the opportunities of creativity to support people's lives and well-being, promote the realization of cultural rights, evaluate the effectiveness of activities as well as reconstruct professional practices, structures and thinking.
-It is important that the graduates are able to reconstruct working practices in the Finnish labour markets and work with clients.
-Therefore, in order to study in degree programme in CRASH, the minimum of B1 level in Finnish language is required.
-For more information on language levels, please see Common European Framework of Reference on Europass site.

 This education alone doesn’t provide professionals from the field of culture a qualification to work in the regulated professions in social and health fields.
 Please note that the Finnish translation of the degree in the certificate will be one of the following: